angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 So I found the guys, had a chill out and waited for the announcements.
-Obviously top 8 was out and second top 8 was likely no go but I had potential for one of 3rd or 4th top 8's and lo' and behold I managed to sneak into the chocolate top 8 at 28th place in the swiss to fight to win a load of MH2 boosters.
+Obviously top 8 was out and second top 8 was likely no go but I had potential for one of 3rd or 4th top 8's and lo' and behold I managed to sneak into the chocolate top 8 at 28th place in the Swiss to fight to win a load of MH2 boosters.
 Not bad!

 ### Chocolate Quarters vs. Stuart on Yorion Death and Taxes